-For integrated training programmes, the following sections relate to the joint final portfolio assessment of all the curriculum outcomes.8 prescribing outcomes assessed as part of the RPS final portfolio assessment.
+For integrated training programmes, the following sections relate to the joint final portfolio assessment of all the curriculum outcomes.

+For modular training programmes with standalone independent prescribing and non-independent prescribing education and training provision, the following only applies to the 13 non-independent prescribing outcomes assessed as part of the RPS final portfolio assessment.
 The learner will be automatically exempt from the assessment of the independent prescribing-related outcomes of the curriculum by uploading their Practice Certificate in Independent Prescribing.
 See the assessment blueprint in section 5.12 for more information.